RocketCommunicationsInc/astro-patterns-www/docs/foundations/spacing.md

 # Spacing

-Astro uses a numeric, linear spacing scale with a base unit of 4px.
+Astro uses a numeric, linear spacing scale with a <FloatingToken token="base-spacing-unit"/> token.

 <section class="border-l-4 border-green-600 text-green-600 pl-8">
 	<span class="font-bold">TRY:</span> <span class="text-gray-700">to use the spacing scale when applying things like margin, padding, or gap.</span>